MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 - **Water:** Reducing use intensity and investing in technology for managing water.
 - **Waste:** Practicing responsible sourcing, recycling, and disposal; using software and technology to make buildings more efficient.

-Read more about how the Microsoft [commitment to a planet-sized challenge](https://www.microsoft.com/sustainability/approach) has helped us plan and achieve sustainability goals.
+Read more about how Microsoft's [commitment to a planet-sized challenge](https://www.microsoft.com/sustainability/approach) has helped us plan and achieve sustainability goals.

 ## Examples of sustainability outcomes